 Tilt Neutral SpecialUse X1 or Tilt 2 to get Neutral Specials while holding a direction.
 You can use this to turn around in the air, or run into a neutral special.
 For more information, check out Tilt Neutral B in SSBU.

 B-Reverse and WavebounceUsing the C-Stick buttons right after activating a Special, you can do a quick turnaround in the air.
 The basics are do a Special facing one direction, and then press C-Stick in the other direction to change your direction/momentum.
 For more in-depth information, check out B-Reverse and Wavebounce with C-Stick.

 SOCD NeutralOn our default settings, you can press left and right at the same time to get a "center" input.
 This can be used for some interesting things.
 Experiment with it to see what you can do!
 For more info on SOCD Neutral check out our post "SOCD Neutral in SSBU."

-If you have any more questions, please check out our "How To" blogs as well as the #smash-ultimate channel in our Discord - all linked below.
+If you have any more questions, please check out our Index linked below as well as the #smash-ultimate channel in our Discord - all linked below.